Manohar-a11y/Web-Technology/README.md

 # Web-Technology
-This consists of burger king and solar system projects.
+This consists of weather app system project.